GemHunt/sail/rotational/simple-explanation.md

 * The angle_differance with the max total network output is the final result

 **Notes:**
-* I use this for coins, I can see it being used in all sorts of machine and robotic vision applications where the parts are very simalar.
+* I use this for coins, I can see it being used in all sorts of machine and robotic vision applications where the parts are very similar.
 * A more generic term would be graph based correlation.
 So this would include a positional correlation, which works the same as this, expect in X and Y.
 * When using this I noticed side lighting angles were grouping in 60 degree window so it took many images to make a model.
 This is how I came up with using many lighting angles with LED lights.